marcio-marine-corps-soldier/technology/articles/Non-Fungible Tokens (NFTs) and the Creative Economy.md

 Technical challenges included a major security breach in March 2022 where hackers stole approximately $600 million worth of cryptocurrency from Axie Infinity's Ronin blockchain bridge, undermining confidence in platform security.
 The case illustrates both the potential for NFT gaming to create novel economic models and employment opportunities, and the severe risks of unsustainable economics, security vulnerabilities, and exploitative dynamics when financial speculation dominates gaming experiences.

-### Case Study 4: NBA Top Shot and Licensed Collectibles
+### D. Case Study 4: NBA Top Shot and Licensed Collectibles

 NBA Top Shot, developed by Dapper Labs in partnership with the National Basketball Association, tokenizes basketball highlight video clips as NFTs called "Moments."
 Launched in 2020, the platform achieved mainstream success with over $1 billion in sales by March 2021, attracting over one million users including many without prior cryptocurrency experience (Wilson et al., 2022).
 The platform runs on Flow blockchain, designed for consumer applications with low transaction fees and user-friendly interfaces.